ggsergi/saas-gtm-lab/README.md

 ### 5. Model contracts on the final marts
 `mart_retention_monthly` and `mart_churn_profile` have `contract: enforced: true`, with data types explicitly declared per column.
 Applying the contract revealed that DuckDB was automatically widening some types at runtime (`TIMESTAMP` instead of `DATE` when adding date intervals; `HUGEINT` instead of `BIGINT` on `SUM()` aggregations).
 Explicit casts were added in the SQL so the declared contract type matched the actual runtime type exactly, guaranteeing that any consumer (dashboard or AI layer) always receives the expected schema without surprises.

+### 6. Native dbt unit tests protecting key modeling decisions
+Two `unit_tests` (dbt's native given/expect framework, testing SQL logic against static toy data rather than the warehouse) guard the two riskiest decisions above from silent regressions:
+- `unittest_stg_feature_usage_composite_key` — asserts the staging model
+  never collapses or merges rows by `usage_id` alone, protecting the composite-key decision in finding #1.
+- `unittest_int_subscriptions_monthly_scd_latest_wins` — asserts that when
+  two subscriptions cover the same month, the model keeps only the most recent `start_date`, not the sum of both MRR values, protecting the 8x overstatement finding in #2.

 ## How to run it

 ```bash